Find out what all the various words you hear about the weather mean in our Weather Words dictionary.

 Rain is drops of water that fall to the Earth from clouds in the sky.
 Rain is important because it gives us fresh water for plants to grow and animals to drink.
 The amount of rain is measured using a rain gauge.

-Seasons are changes in the weather where we live, caused by the Earth being closer or further away from the Sun.
+Seasons are changes in the weather where we live, caused by different parts of the Earth being closer or further away from the Sun.
 There are four seasons in a year; spring, summer, autumn and winter.

 Snow is a number of ice crystals joined together.
 No snowflake is the same.
 Snowflakes are white because they reflect sunlight (which is white).
 It is never too cold to snow.
 Most of the snow in the UK falls in the winter.